Fundraising for Charity and Helping Others: Ideas for Schools

-Many people would agree that one role of education should be to help children to develop empathy for others and the ability to help people who are less fortunate than themselves.
+I believe that one role of education should be to help children develop empathy for others and the ability to help people who are less fortunate than themselves.
 Parents and teachers can guide children in this learning process.
-Young people are enthusiastic when something interests them.
-Their enthusiasm for helping others can spread to less motivated people in the school community, in their families and in the wider community where they live.
+Young people are often enthusiastic when something interests them.
+Their enthusiasm for helping others can spread to less motivated people in the school community, in their families, and in the wider community where they live.

 There are many possible events that students can organize to raise funds for charities.
 I teach in a high school.
 Most of the activities in the lists below have been done by my students.